dansmyers/ProgrammingAndSoftwareDevelopment/Reviews/Spring_2022_Midterm_Review.md

 1. Make a reasonable attempt at every question.
 You can't leave any questions blank or write something completely irrelevant.
 2. Earn at least 60 / 100 total points across the 12 questions.
 I will award full credit to answers that are substantially complete and correct (there may be issues but only minor ones) and half credit to questions that are partially correct.

 You will not have to write classes or complete programs, but there are some questions that ask you to write methods.
+I won't penalize you for minor syntax errors but I reserve the right to deduct points for major errors or repeated mistakes that show a lack of familiarity with basic Java syntax or style.

 ## Basic Java